nkoding/SeminarSampleCode/README.md

 Code base
 ---------

-Most ofthe examples are written in JAVA because JAVA is like my second mother tounge.
+Most of the examples are written in JAVA because JAVA is like my second mother tounge.

-However, the concepts are applicable to all object oriented languages.
+However the concepts are applicable to all object oriented languages.